TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox_intro.md

 - [What's the difference between a flex container and a flex item?](#flex-container-item-knowledge-check)
 - [How do you create a flex item?](#how-to-create-flex-item-knowledge-check)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- Interneting Is Hard has a tutorial on [modern CSS layouts with flexbox](https://internetingishard.netlify.app/html-and-css/flexbox/index.html).
-- Slaying the dragon tutorial on [Flexbox in 8 minutes](https://youtu.be/phWxA89Dy94?si=UOXlsTa0BMfQYG3q).
-- For a more interactive explanation and example, try this [Scrim on Flexbox](https://scrimba.com/learn/flexbox/your-first-flexbox-layout-flexbox-tutorial-canLGCw).
-Note that this Scrim requires logging into Scrimba in order to view.